pasqal-io/emulators/docs/emu_mps/advanced/config.md

 The `optimize_qubit_ordering` parameter enables the reordering of qubits in the register.
 This can be useful in cases where the initial qubit ordering (chosen by the user or by Pulser) is not optimal.
 In such cases, setting `optimize_qubit_ordering = True` re-orders the qubits more efficiently, and that has been shown to improve performance and accuracy.
 The default value is `True`.

-**Note:** this option (`True`) is not compatible with certain features, such as reading a user-provided initial state.
-In the case of some observables the option `True` is not supported but only in this case the option will be changed to `False` automatically after throwing a warning message.
+**Note:** this option (`True`) is not compatible with certain features, such as using a user-provided initial state or the StateResult observable.
+In this case the option will be changed to `False` automatically after throwing a warning message.

 ## log_level